fury-gl/fury/docs/source/posts/2022/2022-05-23-first-post-mohamed.rst

 Around 2013, I had some questions about how games are made and how to make them myself!.
 There was no one to answer these questions for me.

 My English wasn't any good and the game development Arabic community was very hard to find on the internet.
 But eventually, I came across a forum with some people speaking about some stuff such as game engines, 3D models, textures, animations, and a lot of fun stuff.
 That made sense back then and answered some of my questions.
 Then It was time to get involved with this amazing community.
 I was lucky enough to start with 3ds Max 2009 Edition, with that little view cube begging me to touch it.
-It was just love at first sight).
+It was just love at first sight.

 I learned enough to model a basic house with no interior or a low poly human face.